ffi-famer/ffi-famer.github.io/partners.md

 ## ![GU logo ](img/GUlogo.png)

-The University of Gothenburg (UGOT) plays a key role in the FAMER project by coordinating the project and contributing across several work packages.
+The University of Gothenburg (UGOT) plays a key role in FAMER by coordinating the project and contributing across several work packages, with a strong focus on requirements engineering for safe AI-based perception systems.

 **Project Coordination:**
-UGOT coordinates the overall project, supports collaboration among partners, manages project activities, organizes bi-weekly meetings, and contributes to dissemination and communication.
+UGOT coordinates the overall project, supports collaboration among partners, manages project activities, organizes regular meetings, and contributes to dissemination and communication.

 **Work Package Leadership**

-WP2: Requirements Representation: UGOT leads this work package, focusing on methods and representations for capturing, structuring, and tracing requirements for safe perception systems, including support for functional, non-functional, and ISO 26262-related requirements.
+WP2: Requirements Representation: UGOT leads this work package, focusing on methods and representations for capturing, structuring, and tracing requirements for safe perception systems, including functional, non-functional, and safety-related requirements.

 WP5: Project Management and Dissemination: UGOT leads project management and dissemination activities, ensuring coordination, communication of results, and collaboration with related initiatives.